RavenDave's Dozen & Then Some (Revised : 4/13/2021) - Some of the Best Tubes in History are Available Right Now!!! REVISED AGAIN~!!! And again...

 14.)
 Raytheon 1950's 12AU7 black plates (SALE PRICE!) $60 (top 25) This is a super USA made tube, ranks closely with the other three USA made.

 15.)
-CBS Hytron 1950's era 12AU7 shiny black plates* *$120 ( top 5) - Among THE best USA made "12AU7" in the world)* MORE JUST ARRIVED!!!
-This 12AU7 tube is seriously punchy, bold, exceptionally holographic, and though the new GE's may have a tiny bit more bass in the 38-42Hz region, these tubes have the thunderous yet clean slam.
+CBS Hytron 1950's era 12AU7 shiny black plates* *$120-160 (depending on if NIB authentic boxed, red letter, etc.) - THE best USA made "12AU7" in the world* - This 12AU7 tube is seriously punchy, bold, exceptionally holographic, and though the new GE's may have a tiny bit more bass in the 38-42Hz region, these tubes have the thunderous yet clean slam.
 They can move your pants legs if you have large woofers!... they are my favorite USA made "AU".
 The ones I just received from the UK are white lettered military 100-count box style, not the red labelled ones that say CBS on them.
 I still have a few of those too, but they are the exact same tube.
 I detect no difference sonically.
 LOVE these tubes I do~!
 Combined with a UK and German tube set, heavenly holographic magic!
+They will anchor your Avian or Elite Series amp/preamp complement like no other tube out there.

 17.)
 Philips - Harleen Holland 1950's era ECC81 $160 (top 10) - Very Few In Stock - Too few to add to my reduced price combos